 '''

-val register : plugin : string \to string \to \alpha Type.t \to journalize : bool \to \alpha \to unit
+| val register : plugin : string \rightarrow string \rightarrow \alpha Type.t \rightarrow journalize : bool \rightarrow \alpha \rightarrow unit

 '''

 The first argument is the name of the plug-in registering the value and the second one is a binding name of the registered OCaml value.
 The pair (plug-in name, binding name) must not be used for value registration anywhere else in Frama-C. It is required in order for another plug-in to access to this value (see next paragraph).
 The third argument is the type value of the registered value (see Section 4.8.1).
 It is required for safety reasons when accessing to the registered value (see the next paragraph).
 The labeled fourth argument journalize indicates whether a total call to this function must be written in the journal (see also Section 4.10).
 The usual value for this argument is true.
 The fifth argument is the value to register.